chayre/chess/README.md

      def initialize(color, position)
      # Altered method to account for the fact that king cannot move itself into check
      def find_possible_moves(positions)
-     # Returns boolean describing if this king instance is in check
+     # Returns boolean describing if this king instance is in check (enemy color can
+     # capture it with their next move)
      def in_check(positions)
 ```